getpawprint/slate/source/includes/_intake.md

         "type": "Wellness Exam",
         "reason": "Just moved here from Chicago"
       },
+      "form_instances": [],
       "questionnaire": {
         "name": "pet_questionnaire",
         "per": "pet",
-        "modules": [{
+        "modules": [
+          {
             "label": "Appointment Details",
-          "questions": [{
+            "questions": [
+              {
                 "name": "label1",
                 "label": "We are seeing Pumpkin for: Wellness Exam", "input_type": "label"
               },
               {
                 "name": "other_concerns",
                 "label": "Do you have any other concerns you'd like to address?", "input_type": "textarea"
-          }]
+              }
+            ]
           },
           {
             "label": "Medical",
-          "questions": [{
+            "questions": [
+              {
                 "name": "allergies",
                 "label": "Please list your pet's allergies, if any", "input_type": "text"
               },
               {
                 "name": "diet",
                 "label": "Diet: Please list everything your pet will eat in a typical day, from treats to meals", "input_type": "text"
               },
               {
                 "name": "medications",
                 "input_type": "medications"
-          }]
               }
+            ]
+          }
+        ]
       }
     }
   ],